The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

-Observationally, the two-point correlation functions in the nearby Taurus, $\rho$ Oph, and Orion regions are found to be a power law with exponents in the range $-2 < \beta < -1$ (Gomezet al. 1993; Larson 1995; Gomez \& Lada 1998), which compares well to our results, given that exponent should be increased by one when projecting from three to two dimensions.
+Observationally, the two-point correlation functions in the nearby Taurus, $\rho$ Oph, and Orion regions are found to be a power law with exponents in the range $-2 < \beta < -1$ \citep{gomez_spatial_1993, larson_star_1995, gomez_head_1998}, which compares well to our results, given that exponent should be increased by one when projecting from three to two dimensions.